Who Was Jochebed?

-Hero of Faith: Jochebed
+Meaning of Jochebed

 Now Amram took for himself Jochebed, his father’s sister, as wife; and she bore him Aaron and Moses.
 And the years of the life of Amram were one hundred and thirty-seven.
-Exodus 6:20
+Exodus 6:20 NKJV

 The name of Amram’s wife was Jochebed the daughter of Levi, who was born to Levi in Egypt; and to Amram she bore Aaron and Moses and their sister Miriam.
-Numbers 26:59
+Numbers 26:59 NKJV

 You may be tempted to disregard what appears to be little more than a wedding announcement.
 Why would God want us to know this?
 Let’s look at the information we learn from these two verses.

-Jochebed lived in Egypt – Goshen, to be exact.
-She had two children – a daughter and a son.
-Then she became pregnant a third time.
-By then, the situation had changed.
+When Jochebed had her first two children, there had been no need to hide them.
+But, by the time she had her second son, the situation had changed.
 The Pharaoh of Egypt had begun to fear the Israelites.
 He was worried they would ally with his enemies.
 If they did, it would mean sure defeat for Egypt because there were a lot of Israelites.

 If she had a daughter, everything would be fine.
 But if she had another son… he would be killed.
 I imagine troops of Egyptian soldiers patrolling the land.
 They examined every woman.
 They made note of women who were pregnant and visited their homes often – demanding to see the child as soon as it was born.
 They seized every boy child who was born in Goshen.
 But Jochebed –

-Perfect love casts out fear.
+1. Perfect love casts out fear.